sgg/brokaw/README.md

 </div>

-Brokaw is a a typed Usenet library for the dozens of people still reading Netnews.
+Brokaw is a typed Usenet library for the dozens of people still reading Netnews.
 It is very much in development and provides **no guarantees about stability**.

 Brokaw (mostly) implements [RFC 3977](https://tools.ietf.org/html/rfc3977) and several popular extensions.